emersonmde/reprisedb/README.md

 # RepriseDB
-RepreiseDB is a KV store DB built using a log-structured merge-tree (LSM tree)
+RepreiseDB log-structured merge-tree (LSM tree) database engine

+The database uses an in memory BTreeMap as the initial stage and a Sorted String Table (SSTable) as the second stage.
+The SSTable is a sorted file that uses ProtoBuf to serialize the data.